 What are actual business expenses?

-The reason this is so important is because there are two line items that are often mistakenly reported as business expenses which cause people to calculate self-employment tax on the wrong base.
+The reason this is so important is that there are two line items that are often mistakenly reported as business expenses which cause people to calculate self-employment tax on the wrong basis.

-The first item we need to address is the owner draw–the manner by which you take money out of your business when you’re self-employed.
+The first item we need to address is the owner’s draw, the manner by which you “pay yourself” when you’re self-employed.

-This is not a salary, so it’s not supposed to be listed as an expense in your net income calculation.
+This is not a salary, so it’s not supposed to be listed as an expense in your bookkeeping program.

 The second is the money you pay for health insurance premiums.